2010 Cook County, Illinois, elections: Cook County Board of Commissioners

-General election

 Cook County Board of Review

 In the 2010 Cook County Board of Review election, one seat, Democratic-held, out of its three seats was up for election.

 The Cook County Board of Review has its three seats rotate the length of terms.
 In a staggered fashion (in which no two seats have coinciding two-year terms), the seats rotate between two consecutive four-year terms and a two-year term.

 1st district

 Incumbent first-term member Brendan Houlihan, a Democrat who had been elected in 2006, lost reelection to Republican Dan Patlak.
 This election was to a two-year term.